adgeli/Building_a_Medium_to_Long_Term_Profitable_Portfolio/README.md

 We identified potential APIs and libraries that have the ability of retrieving historical stock data that would be used to build our portfolio.

 Our methodology for the data analysis included the following brainstorming questions: (1) ease of retrieving information, (2) consinse information, (3) least amount of missing records and (4) provided us with valuable stock datat to help us filter what we exactly needed for our analysis vs needing to calculate the information.
 We looked at either the library or API route.

 * retrieval of 5 year's worth of data for the 500 stocks in the S&P 500
 * removing NULL values
 * sorting data

 For our analysis, Yahoo!
 Finance libary proved to meet all our requirements to build our own dataset.

-Please refer to Portfolio Data Builder notebook.
+Please refer to [Data Builder](portfolio_data_builder.ipynb) notebook.

 ### Library for Historical Stock Data via Pandas

 Yahoo!
 Finance (pip install yahoo-finance) was used to retrieve historical stock data.

-Please refer to portfolio_data_builder.ipynb notebook the data clean up details.
+Please refer to [Data Builder](portfolio_data_builder.ipynb) notebook the data clean up details.

 ### API Exploration

 **Chosen API: API Backtesting section**

-Backtesting.py is a API / Python framework for inferring viability of trading strategies on historical (past) data.
+[Back Testing API](API_Backtesting.ipynb) is a API / Python framework for inferring viability of trading strategies on historical (past) data.
 For this exercise we used a SMA crossover strategy with a 50 day window for the fast moving average(ma) and 100 for the slow ma.

 Using $10,000 as an initial investment, whenever the fast-moving average crosses the slow ma in an uptrend we go long on the position and whenever it crosses in a downtrend, we close the position and remain out.